schenkty/NASApp/README.md

 * Sufficient Unit Testing is included
 * App performance is good (e.g. User does not need to wait more than a couple of seconds for each action)
 * Code is organized with with useful comments

-# How to run
-Run ``pod install`` then open xcodeworkspace

-Tap on any image inside the daily explore or from a rover to edit the image or send it along to your friends!